 Hitachi ID Management Suite Overview: Identity Middleware (2)

-The Hitachi ID Management Suite includes several functional identity and access management modules:
+The Hitachi ID Management Suite includes several functional identity management and access governance modules:

 - Hitachi ID Identity Manager

 -- User provisioning, RBAC, SoD and access certification.

 - Automated propagation of changes to user profiles, from systems of record to target systems.